supersuhyeon/PINK-FLOWER-REFACTORING/README.md

 The mini flower garden game was a small sized project so not that many things were divided.
 But it was definitely good to learn about how and why we need to make small components in a big project.
 I had two major issues while refactoring, binding and callback functions.
 I expected that when calling a function after getting a method from an object, the original object would be used as the function's `this`.
 However that was incorrect and so I needed to study how `this` and `bind()` work.
 Initially, I was confused, so I made a test.js and checked every single object and function through the console.
 This was a good chance to review regular and arrow functions.
 I knew about closure before but I couldn't fathom how this concept works in practice.
 At that time, it was more like an abstract theory until I practiced it.
 The review and implementation of these concepts gave me a deeper understanding of how to use arrow functions to use callback functions.
 I'm glad that I didn't give up on understanding this whole concept when it was confusing.
 This learning process also showed me how interconnected these concepts are to each other.
-My next step is to refactor variable names using builder patterns and ensure the type in JavaScript using `object.freeze`.
-I wonder what kind of errors I will discover next.